Rise in virus cases in crowded Indian jails prompts concerns

 Attempts to reduce the prison population, however, were not enough, critics say.

 Indian prisons are highly overcrowded.
-According to the latest data, put out by the National Crimes Record Bureau in 2018, India has some 450,000 prisoners, exceeding the country’s official prison capacity by about 17%.
+According to the latest data by the National Crimes Record Bureau in 2018, India has some 450,000 prisoners, exceeding the country’s official prison capacity by about 17%.
 Prisons in New Delhi and neighboring Uttar Pradesh state have the highest occupancy rates, at over 50% above capacity.

 Making matters worse, “the health facilities in prisons are not up to the mark,” said Dhanuka.